Sunday, September 01, 2024

 Inquiries about Ryan's books should be sent to: colorwheel22(at)icloud.com.

 Though Ryan's new author page was verified on 10/7/24, his name in the system was reconfigured to "Blackett," due to frequent searches with those letters, and search results using "Blacketter" are temporarily blocked.
 Author Central says this will correct itself eventually.
-Here is a link to the page:
+Here is a link to his Amazon page:

 Great Review in Canada's Miramichi Reader.